Azure/autorest/Documentation/building-code.md

  - [ ] Publish the github release
  - [ ] Smoke test the nuget and npm packages
  - [ ] Merge release -> master
+ - [ ] Bump up the version of autorest.exe